Who Is the Antichrist? In 4 Prophetic Messages, St. John Henry Newman Tells Us What to Watch For

-With the good news that Pope Francis has set Oct.
-13 for the canonization of Blessed John Henry Newman, and considering the continuous rise of anti-Christian culture around the world, it’s surely the right time to look at the cardinal’s four sermons on the Antichrist that are all grounded in the teachings of the Bible and the Fathers of the Church.
-He delivered this look into the not-so-distant future a little over 180 years ago, but his insights sound as if they were written and preached in today’s times.
+St. John Henry Newman gave four sermons on the Antichrist that are all grounded in the teachings of the Bible and the Fathers of the Church.
+He delivered this look into the not-so-distant future more than 180 years ago, but his insights sound as if they were written and preached in today’s times.

 In each of the sermons Newman readily refers to various Scripture passages and clearly refers to what Jesus said.
 He weaves together the prophecies of the end times in the visions in the Books of Daniel and Revelation, plus in sections from the epistles.

-Newman clearly states none of the interpretations are his own.
+Newman clearly states that none of the interpretations are his own.

-Paul in 2 Thessalonians 2 (about Christ and the Lawless one) explains that there is a restraining power holding back the lawless one from being revealed until that restrainer is removed for a sort time.
-Newman says the ancients considered the Roman Empire the restrainer, but while the empire was seemingly destroyed or dismantled, he notes in view of the prophecy in Thessalonians, the Roman Empire still existed in some form in Newman’s own day.
+St. Paul in 2 Thessalonians 2 (about Christ and the Lawless one) explains that there is a restraining power holding back the lawless one from being revealed until that restrainer is removed for a sort time.
+Newman says the ancients considered the Roman Empire the restrainer, but while the empire was seemingly destroyed or dismantled he notes, in view of the prophecy in Thessalonians, that the Roman Empire still existed in some form in Newman’s own day.